mims-harvard/ProCyon/README.md

 echo "HOME_DIR=\"$(pwd)\"" > .env
 ```

+**Version note**: We are aware of a bug where having `transformers>4.31.0` changes generated model outputs.
+Please ensure your `transformers` version is set to 4.31.0 (as in environment requirements) for inference of ProCyon.

 ## Examples
 For the core capabilities of ProCyon models, please see the provided demo
 notebooks.
 Both examples should run in less than 5 minutes depending on the